Solo Road trip with lots of Camping and hiking

 Reservations needed?: No this Campground is first come first serve

 During the Day: In the morning drive through the bison enclosure.
 The bison are most active in the morning and evenings.
-Drive over to the trailhead at Bald Hill and his the Reeves Ravine trail to the top of Bald Hill.
+Drive over to the trailhead at Bald Hill and hike the Reeves Ravine trail to the top of Bald Hill.
 Bring bear spray, I encountered one black bear on trail and saw plenty of signs of animals (lots of tracks and poop).
 In the evening enjoy a walk by the lakeshore or hike the Ominnik Marsh Trail.
 I went for dinner and got a delicious veggie burger at 1929.

 Hiking Distance: Bald Hill (11 km), Ominnik Marsh Trail (1.4 km)